11 Popular Traditional Instruments in Vietnam You May Like

 Song Loan

-Song Loan, also known as song lang, song lan, is a symbol in the cai luong orchestras.
-It plays a very important role in keeping the rhythm for other instruments in the orchestra.
+Song Loan, also known as song lang or song lan, is a symbol in cai luong orchestras.
+It plays a vital role in keeping the rhythm of other instruments in the orchestra.

-All musicians must follow the song lang signal, keep the rhythm track according to the conductor who keeps the song lang, and its signal tells the end of a melody.
-The sound of Song Loan is crisp with the high pitch and the wide sound resonating far away.
+All musicians must follow the song lang signal and keep the rhythm track according to the conductor who holds the song lang.
+The signal tells the end of a melody.
+The sound of Song Loan is crisp, with the high pitch and expansive sound resonating far away.

 Vietnamese instrument